ahmad88me/sphinx-docs-action/README.md

     - description: 'GitHub token to push changes.
 You can simply use ${{ secrets.GITHUB_TOKEN }}'
     - required: true
 * readme:
-    - description: 'The path to the readme fiel to be included in the docs index'
+    - description: 'The path to the readme file to be included in the docs index'
     - required: false

 ## How to use